Restorative time is the amount of time your body has spent in a calm and restored state.

-Restorative Time is only available on the Oura Ring Generation 3, for both iOS and Android.
+Restorative Time is not available on Oura Ring Gen2 or older.

 What is Restorative Time?